AntoniXGaudi/Getting-and-Cleaning-Data-Course-Project/README.md

 ++++++++++++++++++++++++++++++++++++++++

-1. Step: Merges the training and the test sets to create one data set
+Step 1: Merges the training and the test sets to create one data set

 reads all input data sets and unites them in a dataframe called data.all